paliarush/magento2-vagrant-for-developers/README.md

 ```
 :information_source: On Windows hosts (or when NFS mode is disabled in [config.yaml](etc/config.yaml.dist) explicitly) you will be asked to wait until code is uploaded to guest machine by PhpStorm (PhpStorm must be lunched).
 To continue the process press any key.

-### Switch between PHP 5.6 and 7

-Set "use_php7: 1" for PHP7 and "use_php7: 0" for PHP5.6 in [config.yaml](etc/config.yaml.dist).
-PHP version will be applied after "vagrant reload".

 ### Update Composer dependencies

 Go to 'vagrant-magento' created earlier and run in command line: